discordjs/guide/guide/slash-commands/advanced-creation.md

 ## Option types

-By specifying the `type` of an `ApplicationCommandOption` by using the corresponding method you are able to restrict what the user can provide as input, and for some options, leverage the automatic parsing of options by Discord.
+By specifying the `type` of an `ApplicationCommandOption` by using the corresponding method you are able to restrict what the user can provide as input, and for some options, leverage the automatic parsing of options into proper objects by Discord.

 The example above uses `addStringOption`, the simplest form of standard text input with no additional validatation.
-By leveraging additional option types, we could change the behaviour of this command in many ways, such as outputting to a specific channel:
+By leveraging additional option types, we could change the behaviour of this command in many ways, such as using a Channel option to control outputting to a specific channel:

 ```js {9-11}
 const { SlashCommandBuilder } = require('discord.js');